MaorUzi/MetaClique/README.md

-This small program create two docker container and send TCP traffic from one to the other.
+This small program create two dockers container and send TCP traffic from one to the other.

 createUbuntuIprefImage.sh - download an ubuntu image, open a container with